A new building created for family and friends on Rogers’ Oconomowoc, WI campus

 Rogers Research Center

 In 2020, Rogers Research Center was created as the result of a generous donation.
-The Ladish Center will become the permanent home of the Research Center when the building opens in the summer of 2021.
-It will occupy approximately 4000 square feet of space and will house a bench laboratory, patient sample biorepository, technology lab, conference rooms, and research participant consult areas.
+Occupiying approximately 4000 square feet of space, the Research Center is now permanently housed within the Ladish Center and includes a bench laboratory, patient sample biorepository, technology lab, conference rooms, and research participant consult areas.

 With the goal of advancing evidence-based practice and improving mental health outcomes through innovation and research, Rogers Research Center’s vision is to become the premier patient-centered mental health research organization in the nation.